Skip to content

 Role Responsibility

-Entra Security Admin Configure authentication contexts and CA policies
+Entra Security Admin Configure Conditional Access authentication contexts, step-up policies, risk-based policies, and Authentication Strengths

 Control Relationship